About Cataract:

 These symptoms may be difficult to notice in young children.
 If your child has a hard time recognizing or following people, it may be a warning sign that something is wrong.

 Cataract surgery is the only treatment for cataracts.
 The earlier the surgery, the better the outcome.
 The paediatric ophthalmologist will remove the cloudy lens.
-During surgery, your child will be put under general anaesthesia, meaning your child will be asleep so they don’t feel pain.
+During surgery, your child will be under general anaesthesia, meaning your child will be sedated so they don’t feel pain.
 The surgery is very quick and safe.
 In most cases, it can restore clear vision.

 Types of Surgery: